MarcusP-P/personal_website/_posts/2025-01-03-executive-dysfunction-an-example.md

     - Clean each part of the container
   - Let the parts dry

 After about 2 hours, I now have the towels and cloths in the wash.
-The wash is a heavy duty cycle, with extra rinses to ensure that there is no trace of the detergent left on the towels and cloths.
+The wash is a heavy duty cycle, with extra rinses to ensure that there is no trace of the detergent left on the towels and cloths, and to ensure that any grit removed from the larger towels doesn't end up on the glasses cloths.
 This cycle lasts 3 hours and 24 minutes, and that excludes the time in the dryer.
 The temperature is now 27°C outside, which is bordering on too hot to do any physical work.

 Not all of these tasks were in the initial planning - it wasn't until I was collecting the glasses cleaning rags that I noticed that some previous pairs of glasses were dirty too, so that got added, and I'm sure that while I'm looking and reading the manual for the wet vac, I'll either find something that needs cleaning or sorting, or something that I wasn't aware of in the use of the wet vac.

-It also hasn't occurred to me until writing this that while I'm waiting the towels to wash, I can clean items out of my car, find the manual for the wet vac, and wash the floors while mats.
+It also hasn't occurred to me until writing this that while I'm waiting the towels to wash, I can clean items out of my car, find the manual for the wet vac, and wash the floor mats, while I wait for the towels to wash.

 Also, notice that there is no re-assembly of the wet vac after the parts are all dry.
 It will take the best part of a day for these to dry, and they will be placed out of the way as they dry.
 With the [ADHD lack of object permanence][5], I will forget that the wet vac needs to be put back together, and will only remember when I'm in the area where it's out of the way, but the only reason I would be there is to do something else, that I could forget about if I stopped to re-assemble the wet vac.